Sole Application for Divorce

-Should a matter not settle through alternative dispute resolution processes, such Mediation or a spouse does not consent to attending Arbitration, consideration should be given commencing Court proceedings in advance of expiration period.
+Should a matter not settle through alternative dispute resolution processes, such Mediation or a spouse does not consent to attend Arbitration, consideration should be given commencing Court proceedings in advance of the expiration period.

 The Court, in determining Property Alteration Orders undertakes a 4-Step approach:

 Firstly, determines the parties’ total asset pool, by accounting all the parties’ assets, liabilities and financial resources, held both solely or jointly.
 Each party must make full and frank disclosure of this to the Court.
 The usual course is to determine this asset pool on a global basis, rather than by an asset-by-asset approach.
 This step also takes into account any “add-backs” for any distributions already made, losses or wastage of assets and legal fees as well as the implications of Stamp Duty, Capital Gains Tax and any other applicable taxes.

 Secondly, by assessing each party’s financial contribution and non-financial contribution made directly or indirectly, to the marriage or your Son, being the acquisition, conservation or improvement to any of the parties’ property.
 This also includes property that has ceased to be the parties’ property.
 Further, an assessment of contributions made to the welfare of the family, including contributions in the capacity of homemaker or parent.
 Contributions

 Thirdly, by considering the effect of any proposed Order upon the future needs of either party, taking into consideration the earning capacity of each party, the effect of Child Support that a party has provided, is to provide or might be liable to provide in the future for your Son.

 Fourthly, the Court must be satisfied whether, in all the circumstances, it is just and equitable to make the proposed Property Alteration Order.